Why You Need a Plan for Long-Term Care

 Without a plan, most Americans will find themselves unable to pay for long-term care, said Nicole Wipp, an elder law attorney and founder of the Family and Aging Law Center in Michigan and Hawaii.
 Carefull family finance expert Cameron Huddleston spoke with Wipp to learn more about why it’s so important to have a plan to pay for long-term care and how to plan.

 Below is an edited version of the conversation.
-To see the full interview, visit the Carefull Community.
+See the full interview.